The Big Comparison #2: Testing Suitsupply, Boggi, Giotho and Lanieri shirts

 • The slight asymmetry of the collar on my shirt.

-• The lack of comfort in the back after the first touch-up.
+• Lack of ease in the back after the first touch-up.

-• The buttonholes which lack a little cleanliness.
+• The buttonholes that lack a little cleanliness.

 See you next week for the third episode (and if necessary, here for the first ).

-Until then, if you have any questions, don't hesitate to ask them in the comments.
-We will be happy to answer you!
+Until then, if you have any questions, feel free to ask them in the comments.
+We'll be happy to answer them!

 Nicolò Minchillo, in expert mode